tommyip/bootstrap-icons-vue/README.md

 ### Development

 Install dependencies with `yarn install` then generate icon files with `yarn build`.
-Test them in cdn mode with `yarn dev:cdn` or vite mode with `yarn dev:vite`.
+To test the browser build, run `yarn dev:cdn`.
+With the vite app, first link the library by running `yarn link` in this directory, then `yarn link bootstrap-icons-vue` in `./dev-vite`, finally run `yarn dev:vite` back in this directory.

 [Bootstrap Icons]: https://icons.getbootstrap.com/